Assessment and management of scalp lacerations

 - Saigal K, Winokur RS, Finden S, et al. Use of three-dimensional computerized tomography reconstruction in complex facial trauma.
 Facial Plast Surg 2005; 21:214.

 - Lammers RL.
 Methods of wound closure.
-In: Clinical Procedures in Emergency Medicine, 5th edition, Roberts JR, Hedges JR. (Eds), Saunders Elsevier, Philadelphia 2010. p.592.
+In: Clinical Procedures in Emergency Medicine, 5th ed, Roberts JR, Hedges JR (Eds), Saunders Elsevier, Philadelphia 2010. p.592.

 - Wu G, Calamel PM, Shedd DP.
 THe hazards of injecting local anesthetic solutions with epinephrine into flaps: experimental study.
 Plast Reconstr Surg 1978; 62:396.